 My mother in law was given this recipe from a friend who lived in Singapore for years.
 Singapore is famous for its hawker culture, in which vendors will cook and sell their street food at hawker centres around the island.
-These Singapore street noodles are typical of the noodles you would be served by a hawker.
+These Singapore street noodles were actually created in Hong Kong after WWII, where they are still served today, and are a nod to the noodles you would be served by the hawkers in Singapore.

 You can learn more about Singapore’s street food scene here.

 I had never been a big noodle fan but my husband loves them, so I decided to try cooking them for him at home.
 I am so glad I did because these are very different from any other noodles I have tried before.
 These noodles are fresh, packed full of flavour and loaded with vegetables.
 The marinade coats everything in a salty spicy sauce which you can taste through every bite.

 This recipe is vegan but its very versatile, so if you are cooking for non-vegans, you could bake a fish cake or some pan fried shrimp and serve on top of the noodles.
 For some extra protein for the vegetarians out there, pan fried tofu is delicious stirred through the noodles, which will also provide extra protein.
 This is such a healthy and simple dish that’s loaded with vegetables, and is easily adapted to keep everyone happy!